-- First Configure AES Module for CTR Block Cipher Mode Encryption - Reset AES module by writing 0x00 to AES0BCFG. - Configure the AES Module data flow for XOR on output data by writing 0x02 to the AES0DCFG sfr. - Write key size to bits 1 and 0 of the AES0BCFG. - Configure the AES core for encryption by setting bit 2 of AES0BCFG. - Enable the AES core by setting bit 3 of AES0BCFG. - Repeat alternating write sequence 16 times - · Write plaintext byte to AES0BIN. - Write counter byte to AES0XIN - Write encryption key byte to AES0KIN. - Write remaining encryption key bytes to AES0KIN for 192-bit and 256-bit decryption only. - Wait on AES done interrupt or poll bit 5 of AES0BCFG. - Read 16 encrypted bytes from the AES0YOUT sfr.
+- First Configure AES module for CTR Block Cipher Mode encryption. - Reset the AES module by writing 0x00 to AES0BCFG. - Configure the AES module data flow for XOR on output data by writing 0x02 to the AES0DCFG SFR. - Write key size to bits 1 and 0 of AES0BCFG. - Configure the AES core for encryption by setting bit 2 of AES0BCFG. - Enable the AES core by setting bit 3 of AES0BCFG. - Repeat alternating write sequence 16 times - Write plaintext byte to AES0BIN. - Write counter byte to AES0XIN - Write encryption key byte to AES0KIN. - Write remaining encryption key bytes to AES0KIN for 192-bit and 256-bit decryption only. - Wait on AES done interrupt or poll bit 5 of AES0BCFG. - Read 16 encrypted bytes from the AES0YOUT SFR.

-AES ant the co.
 If encrypting multiple blocks, increment the counter and repeat this process.
 It is not necessary reconfigure the AES module for each block.